ncatlab/nlab-content/pages/6/9/8/0/20896/content.md

 ## Characterization up to equivalence

-We conjecture that a symmetric monoidal category is symmetric monoidally equivalent to a commutative monoidal category iff all its self-braidings
+One might [[conjecture]] that a symmetric monoidal category is symmetric monoidally equivalent to a commutative monoidal category iff all its self-braidings

 $$   B_{x,x} \colon x \otimes x \to x \otimes x $$